microsoft/graphitation/website/docs/learn-graphql/guides/resolution.md

 Integral to resolution of a graph of connected data, is that a query will end up containing many entities of the same kind, or perhaps even contain the same entity multiple times.
 For instance, for each conversation fetch all participants—a classic N+1 problem.

 These entities might be necessary for unrelated parts of the application, but still, for performance reasons we want to be able to batch that entity data loading.
 [DataLoader](https://github.com/graphql/dataloader) is a utility used to abstract request batching in GraphQL.
-It allows you to reason about a batch of requests, **whithout** needing to do so in the field resolver functions—keeping them decoupled and without sacrificing the performance of batched data loading.
+It allows you to reason about a batch of requests, **without** needing to do so in the field resolver functions—keeping them decoupled and without sacrificing the performance of batched data loading.

 #### Basic data loading